richmond holiday cottage

 Rosie Mennem is a talented artist with considerable experience.
 Her career began selling hand-painted furniture to the General Trading Company in Sloane Square, leading to varied commissions including painting murals in a palace in Prague and painting shoes for Jimmy Choo at the Oscars.
 Her most recent commission is a wallpaper and fabric design for Zoffany.

-Rosie has been recently featured in Vogue’s ‘Most Stylish Interiors’ directory and it is Rosie who is the talented designer behind many a gorgeous lodge and cottage interior at Holiday at Home.
+Once featured in Vogue’s ‘Most Stylish Interiors’, Rosie was the talented designer behind many a gorgeous lodge and cottage interior at Holiday at Home.
 Rosie designed twenty-one unique luxury lodges with 66 bedrooms at Brompton Lakes, as well as three Yorkshire holiday cottages at Holly House Farm and 30 Frenchgate; a 5 bedroom Georgian townhouse for the Holiday at Home collection.

 We asked Rosie a few questions about her inspiration